-Column Heading Description CRR2 SME and Infrastructure Supporting Factors - Banks shall report amounts separately for IRB exposures remaining under IRB in the revised framework, i.e. exposures (D), and for exposures moving to standardized approach due to substitution or equity exposures, i.e. exposures (B)+(C).
+Column Heading Description breakdown on exposures that are compliant with CRR Art.
+501 or CRR2 Art.
+501a.
+Amounts applying revised Basel III rules for SA and for CCR exposures Banks shall report in these columns amounts calculated in accordance with the revised Basel III framework, applying in addition the CRR2 SME and Infrastructure supporting factors to eligible exposures; AH to AO and including CRR2 SME and Infrastructure Supporting Factors Banks shall report amounts separately for IRB exposures remaining under IRB in the revised framework, i.e. exposures (D), and for exposures moving to standardized approach due to substitution or equity exposures, i.e. exposures (B)+(C).